 “This was the first real test for the resistance.“ –Van Jones

 Here’s what we did in the week leading up to November 7th.

 First, we launched the polls feature, which does a simple polling place lookup with a user-provided address.

 It delivered 3,000 polling places to people in those states who didn’t know where to vote on election day.
 Sounds like not a big deal, but it’s nuts and bolts for turnout.

 Second, we created a “plan to vote” feature based on best practices and research from Vote.org and other organizers over the years.
 Users made 7,892 plans.

-Lastly, for everyone who made a plan to vote, they were delivered back to them the morning of Election Day along with their polling place again.
-Then every user we had in N.J. and Va. was given a nudge a few hours before polls closed asking if they voted.
+Lastly, for everyone who made a plan to vote, they were delivered back to them the morning of Election Day along with their polling place.
+Then every user in N.J. and Va. was given a nudge a few hours before polls closed asking if they voted.
 If they did, they got Resistbot’s version of the “I voted” sticker.